subina-maharjan/restaurantorder_database_management/README.md

 # restaurantorder_database_management
-A database for food delivery service.
-Features design, SQL schema, Python scripts for data import, Data Cleaning, Schema, GUIs for management &amp; analysis, and updates for delivery staff info.
+This repository hosts a project as a part of coursework for Software Development and Database Management module aimed at developing a database system for a local food delivery service in the USA.
+It includes database design, SQL schema, Python scripts for data import, data cleaning, GUI interfaces for data management and analysis, and updates to incorporate delivery staff information.
+The project ensures data integrity, cleanliness, and provides user-friendly interfaces for database interaction and statistical analysis.